CanonicalLtd/maas-docs/en/installconfig-images-import.md

 [Select images](manage-cli-images.md#select-images) and
 [Import newly-selected images](manage-cli-images.md#import-newly-selected-images).

-On the Images page, you will see, by default, the three most recent Ubuntu LTS releases (and amd64 architecture) are selected:
+The Images page shows what images and architectures have been selected and downloaded.
+By default, MAAS will automatically grab the most recent Ubuntu LTS releases (and amd64 architecture).
+Below, two additional releases have been
+selected:

 ![import image selection](../media/installconfig-images-import__main.png)